 Of note, different surgeons and programs achieve different average weight loss results – some surgeons and programs achieve better weight loss outcomes than others.
 Our weight loss outcomes, for example, average approximately 75% of excess weight for both gastric bypass surgery and gastric sleeve surgery.*

-Winner: gastric bypass (by a hair)
+Winner: gastric bypass (just by a little)

 Effectiveness – Diabetes Remission